inspec/inspec/docs/inspec_and_friends.md

 # InSpec and friends

+This page looks at projects that are similar to InSpec to explain how they relate to each other.

 ## RSpec

 RSpec is an awesome framework that is widely used to test Ruby code.
 It